smartshark/promise-challenge/CfP.md

 The cost saving potential will be measured assuming that cheap defects are as expensive as quality assurance (e.g., code review) for 1000 Logical Lines of Code (LLOC defined as non-empty, non-comment lines).
 For expensive defects, we assume that a defect is as expensive as quality assurance for 10,000 LLOC.
 The costs are computed using Equation 44 of [this article](https://doi.org/10.1109/TSE.2019.2957794) (preprint: https://arxiv.org/abs/1911.04309).

-For all three categories, we will compute the scores for each project of the test data with all submitted models.
-Addionally, we use three baselines within the challenge:
+Additionally, we use three baselines within the challenge:
 - The simple random forest that is also used as template for submission in Python.
 - A trivial model that predicts everything as defective.
 - A trivial model that predicts nothing as defective.